The Best German Shows to Learn German With

 Charité

-A historical hospital drama set in Berlin’s famous Charité hospital.
-The show spans different eras—Imperial Germany, Nazi rule, and East Germany—mixing personal fates with medical breakthroughs and political pressure.
-It’s a slow burn but rich in vocabulary around science, ethics, and power.
+A historical hospital drama set in Berlin's famous Charité hospital.
+The show spans different eras—Imperial Germany, Nazi rule, and East Germany—mixing personal stories with medical breakthroughs.
+It's a slow burn but rich in vocabulary around science, ethics, and power.
 Ideal if you like serious storytelling and want to train your ear for more formal German.

 Weissensee

 Weissensee is a period drama about two families living two lives with two destinies in a single divided Germany.
-Taking place in the 80s, Weissensee is set in divided Berlin and gives intriguing insight on how life was in that era.
+Set in the 80s, Weissensee offers insight into life in divided Berlin.

 The show follows significant historical events like the fall of the Berlin wall and the introduction of the German D-Mark (also called Deutschmark) and how these events unfolded and the effect they had on the lives of the people living in the divided city.